underdogio/redux-rest-data/README.md

 // Wait for the Promise of the request to resolve. await promise

-// The store will now be populated with data from the api. store.getState().data.todos ===
+// The store will now be populated with data from the API. store.getState().data.todos ===
   {
     byId: {